 The private rental sector has been growing steadily.
-The number of households living in the private rented sector in the UK increased from 2.8 million in 2007 to 4.5 million in 2017, an increase of 63%.
-Industry experts expect this growth to continue as the trend of generation rent gains momentum.
-This growth has led many people to give serious thought to becoming a landlord.
+In England, the number of households living in rental homes was approximately 4.4 million in 2020, equating to around one-fifth of total households.
+Industry experts expect this trend to continue as rising house prices mean many people struggle to save the deposit required.
+This trend has led many people to give serious thought to becoming a landlord.

 Check if you’re even allowed to let your property

 If you own a leasehold property, you must determine whether you have the legal right to let your property.
 Check your leasehold agreement; most will contain a clause requiring you to get permission from the freeholder to sub-let your home.